matrix-org/synapse/docs/code_style.rst

 - **Line length**:

-  Max line length is 79 chars (with flexibility to overflow by a "few chars" if the overflowing content is not semantically significant and avoids an explosion of vertical whitespace).
+  Max line length is 90 chars.

   Use parentheses instead of ``\`` for line continuation where ever possible (which is pretty much everywhere).